Mexicali Baja California, Mexico Travel Guide

 Taxis and ride-sharing apps offer convenient alternatives to public transport, especially for direct routes or evening travel.
 They often provide transparent pricing and added safety features.

-Standard Mexican driving laws apply: drive on the right, seatbelts mandatory, speed limits in km/h.
+Standard Mexican traffic laws are in effect: drive on the right, seatbelts mandatory, speed limits in km/h.

 Main roads are generally good, but watch for speed bumps ("topes") and potholes.